zdravkov/kendo-docs/web/menu/contextmenu.md

         });
     </script>

+Initialization of a ContextMenu should occur after the DOM is fully loaded.
+It is recommended that initialization the Menu is done within a $(document).ready() statement.

-## Customizing ContextMenu Animations
+## Customize ContextMenu Animations

-By default, the **ContextMenu** uses a slide animation to expand and reveal sub-items as the mouse hovers.
-Animations can be easily customized using configuration properties, changing the animation style and delay.
-ContextMenu can be also configured to use a different open event than the default "contextmenu" (right click).
+By default, the ContextMenu uses a slide animation to expand sub-items on mouse hover event.
+Animations can be changed using configuration properties, along with the animation style and delay.
+Menu items can also be configured to open on click instead of on hover.
+ContextMenu can also be configured to use a different open event than the default "contextmenu" (right click).

-### Changing ContextMenu animation and open event
+### Change ContextMenu animation and open event

     <ul id="context-menu">
         <li>Item 1</li>